ywx649999311/vizic/README.md

 ```

 Note for developers: the `--symlink` argument on Linux or OS X allows one to modify the JavaScript code in-place.
 This feature is not available with Windows.

+## Documentation

+A more detail documentation is on the way.
+Before it is ready, please look at the notebooks provided in the examples folder to get started, which are well documented with instructions.